Chukwueze’s Villarreal suffer first defeat of the season against Barcelona | Goal.com

 Chukwueze is a key member of the Nigeria national team and has 13 caps and two goals for the West African country.

-The winger is part of the Super Eagles side that will square off against African champions Algeria and Tunisia in friendlies next month.
+The winger is part of the Super Eagles side that will square off against African champions Algeria and fellow North Africans Tunisia in friendlies next month.